EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 Goal of this project is to learn:

-* What is in an MRI image
+* What is in an MR image

 * Standard data preparation techniques for Magnetic Resonance Imaging (MRI) datasets